 How do I fold my manual wheelchair?

-And remember to keep fingers and hands clear of any moving parts!
+And remember to keep your fingers and hands clear of any moving parts!
 If you don't, you'll only do it once.
 Ouch!

 How do I know what size wheelchair is right for me?